kaloyan-dev/Cows-Bulls/readme.md

 # Cows & Bulls

 ## Intro
-A variation of the [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_Cows) game build with Vue.js.
+An implementation of the [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_Cows) game built with different JavaScript libraries.
 In this version you are trying to guess a randomly generated number instead of playing against another player.

 ## Rules
 A 4-digit secret number is generated once you start the game.
 The digits will be all different and will be between 1 and 9.